faceincase/Face-Tasks/README.md

 Simple Task Management app built on the HTML5 & CSS3.

-It's a tool designed to be easy and lightweight.
+It's a tool designed to be easy and lightweight, tasks are stored using `.ftask` format for compact size.

 There's some screenshots below, you can use it anywhere as `github.io` version or run it locally by downloading the `.HTML` file